mnemnion/StringUnits.jl/docs/src/index.md

 You can see that the second of these can be partially elided to "forward seven characters", but the latter can't be simplified in the same way.

+!!! note "Abuse of Notation"
+    A few of you are squirming in your chairs at this point.
+Yes, 'addition' of heterogeneous `StringUnits` doesn't commute.
+Yes, this is abuse of notation.
+    Yes, I'm interested in your breakdown of the real analysis of StringUnit metrics, including a notation.
+No, I won't change StringUnits to use it.
+    Yes, I would more-than-likely link to your contribution.

 Disparate units are supported to an arbitrary degree:

 ```jldoctest